The Mission of the Research Office in the School of Health Professions is to promote

 The primary research objectives for the School of Health Professions are to:

-- Support education and research focused around the established Ph.D.
-Program in Rehabilitation Science.
+Support education and research focused around the established Ph.D.
+Program in

-- Expand external funding from all available sources for grants, awards and contracts.
+Expand extramural funding from all available sources for grants, awards, contracts, and

-Provide appropriate levels of administrative and operational support for faculty research and grant participation.
+Provide appropriate levels of administrative and operational support for faculty

 The SHP research infrastructure has been substantially enhanced to accomplish these objectives, progressively increasing SHP faculty scholarship and external funding across the previous decade.
 The last year produced over a 50% increase in Faculty poster and platform presentations, over a 50% increase in peer-reviewed publications and over a 175% increase in internal and external grant awards compared to the annual averages across the previous 5 years.
 The SHP is presently research collaborating with over 15 different departments at TTU and TTUHSC, as well as over 20 different Texas, national and international universities.